Healthdirect Free Australian health advice you can count on.

 The most common side effects of dihydrocodeine are:

-Always take medicines exactly as your doctor prescribed, and as directed by your pharmacist.
+Always take medicines exactly as your doctor prescribed, or as directed by your pharmacist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.